elogind/elogind/README.md

   * `DESTDIR=... ninja install`
   * `make DEBUG=YES`
     The Makefile is a full convenience wrapper, that allows to use meson/ninja in
-    Makefile compatible IDEs like CLion.
+    Makefile compatible IDEs like CLion or vscode.
     Note: For maximum control you should use meson/ninja directly instead.

 A tarball can be created with: